dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualize-Snowplow-data.md

 Now grant permissions to that user so he / she can read the relevant tables:

-	GRANT USGAE ON SCHEMA public TO mydbuser_ro;
+	GRANT USAGE ON SCHEMA public TO mydbuser_ro;
 	GRANT SELECT ON events_008 TO mydbuser_ro;

 Note: if there are other tables the user needs to access, you should grant select permission to those as well.